5 ways to support your gut after antibiotics.

 You can also support the growth of beneficial bacteria with prebiotic dietary fibre - a type of non-digestible fibre found in certain plant foods that promotes the growth of beneficial bacteria in the gut by providing the nutrients they need to thrive.

-Not all dietary fibre is prebiotic, and some people will experience digestive discomfort when consuming large amounts of prebiotic or fibre-rich foods.
+Not all dietary fibre is prebiotic, and some people will experience digestive discomfort when consuming large amounts of prebiotic or fibre-rich foods so always go low and slow.

 High sugar intake can promote the growth of harmful bacteria in the gut.
 Limiting sugar intake especially creates a less favourable environment for that bacteria to thrive by reducing the availability of easy, quick fuel that those strains thrive on.